aladores/backstage-talks/README.md

 However, the website is simple since its primarily a single page and does not seem to get updated very often.
 Only minimal changes to the source code are needed if a new magazine issue is added or if the stock status changes.

 ## How it works
-- Each issue section occupies the full height of the current viewport and has a unique ID.
+- For each magazine issue a section is hardcoded a unique ID in the HTML.
+With CSS, each section takes up the full height of the viewport.
-- The Intersection Observer Web API is used to determine which section is currently visible, specifically when 50 percent or more is visibile in the viewport.
+- In JavaScript, the Intersection Observer Web API is used to determine which section is currently visible, specifically when 50 percent or more is visibile in the viewport.
 - When a new section becomes visible, these actions occur:
   - The URL's status is updated with section ID.
   - The status of the current issue in the navigation list is changed to active.